A quick primer on the Ford Puma

-A guide to the upcoming Ford Puma SUV.
+A brief guide to the 2021 Ford Puma SUV.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Ford has resurrected the Puma name, for a new subcompact crossover SUV, due later this year.
+Ford has resurrected the Puma name, for a new subcompact crossover SUV, that's available now.
 Here's everything you need to know.

 |Model||Engine||Power||Torque||Body styles||Rating||Driveaway price|